web-work-tools/minimal-mistakes/_posts/2019-07-06-contributors-intro.md

 ## @ mention on twitter

-You can simply @ mention @didecentral, @sourcecrypto @LCT-curator and any other accounts we've created for a particular niche, on twitter.
-Soon, each organization within the InfoHub will have it's own Twitter account, and the history of each of those accounts will be preserved and republished on their respective websites in keeping with [indieweb](https://web-work.tools/indieweb/) principles.
+You can simply @ mention @didecentral, and it's activity will be preserved, soon to by syndicated here on this website, via [indieweb](https://web-work.tools/indieweb/) features.

 ## Contributing Via Discord

 Discord is, hands down, my favorite way to collaborate with contributors informally.
 If you've never used it before, Discord is a powerful, free-to-use, closed-source communication/collaboration platform like Slack or Telegram, originally designed for the gaming community but since popular with opensource projects and startups.

-You can see if you read around in the snapshot I recently published here of the contents of the [SourceCrypto Discord Server](https://SourceCrypto.pub/discolog/) that I use Discord as a kind of open and social blotter for ideas, links, and resources.

 ![](https://imgur.com/zfLWXVSl.png){: .align-left}
-Throughout the day, I share posts to the channels of various discord servers I operate, throughout my day, on the fly ... mostly on smoke breaks.

 A number of others have contributed over the past year, and now it is starting to pick up steam.
 Its also possible to leave comments, and questions inline with the links.
 Any that have substance, and are on-topic, will be re-published in the eventual discord export to web-page.